softwarefactory-project/DLRN/doc/source/installation.rst

   If this is empty no emails will be sent out.
 If you are running Delorean locally, then do not set an smtpserver.

+* ``maxretries`` is the maximum number of retries on known errors before marking the build as failed.
+If a build fails, Delorean will check the log files for known, transient errors such as network issues.
+If the build fails for that reason more than maxretries times, it will be marked as failed.

 Configuring your httpd
 ----------------------